atedstone/gnssice/README.md

 Use `conc_daily_geod` to produce multi-day Parquet files.
 Each file corresponds to a 'batch' (see the explanation near the start of this readme).

-Then export to a continuous Parquet file using `export_level1.py`.
+Then export all the data batches to a continuous Parquet file using `export_level1.py`, more details as follows:

+In the simple case of collecting data once a year and processing using the same base-rover combination, there will be two data batches:

+1. rover_base_year1_startDOY_endDOY
+2. rover_base_year2_startDOY_endDOY

+However, if a different base station needs to be used for certain periods, there will be multiple batches, e.g.

+1. rover_bas1_year1_100_200
+2. rover_bas2_year1_200_365
+3. rover_bas1_year2_0_100

 ## Detailed Usage: Processing from Level-1 to Level-2: To displacements and velocities